hertenlab/ProDOL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|_cell02_HaloTag.tif<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|_cell02_SNAPtag.tif<br>

-tif files can have an arbitrary name, so long that each channel has a unique identifier, e.g. for the  reference: `eGFP`, `488nm`, or `green`
+tif files can have an arbitrary name, so long that each channel has a unique identifier, e.g. for the  reference: `eGFP`, `488nm`, or `Halo`

 ### Structure of the result
 The imageJ-script generates two folder: